Photo: Matheenfaiz / Wikimedia Commons

 Snorkeling

-The Maldives has some of the finest snorkeling in the world — the extraordinary coral reef diversity, the extraordinary marine life density, and the extraordinary water clarity (30–40m visibility).
+The Maldives offers some of the best snorkeling anywhere — dense coral reef diversity, heavy marine life, and 30–40m water clarity.

-From the beach: Most local islands have a house reef accessible from the beach — the extraordinary coral gardens, the reef sharks (blacktip reef sharks are harmless and common), the sea turtles, and the extraordinary fish diversity without a boat.
+From the beach: Most local islands have a house reef accessible right from the beach, with coral gardens, sea turtles, and blacktip reef sharks (harmless and common) all visible without a boat.

-Snorkeling trips: Every guesthouse offers day snorkeling trips ($30–50/person) to specific dive sites: turtle point (guaranteed turtle encounters), manta ray point (seasonal: November–April), shark point (nurse sharks and reef sharks).
+Snorkeling trips: Every guesthouse runs day snorkeling trips ($30–50/person) to specific sites: turtle point (near-guaranteed turtle sightings), manta ray point (seasonal, November–April), and shark point (nurse and reef sharks).

 Diving

-The Maldives is one of the world’s top 5 dive destinations — the extraordinary current dives (the channels between atolls where pelagic species — manta rays, whale sharks, hammerheads — are encountered in large numbers), the extraordinary coral formations, and the extraordinary visibility.
+The Maldives ranks among the world’s top five dive destinations, thanks to current dives through the channels between atolls, where pelagic species — manta rays, whale sharks, hammerheads — move through in large numbers, plus strong coral formations and visibility.

-Dive cost from guesthouses: $35–60/dive (vs. $80–120/dive from resort island dive operators) — one of the most significant cost differences between guesthouse and resort island Maldives.
+Dive cost from guesthouses: $35–60/dive versus $80–120/dive from resort island operators — one of the sharpest cost gaps between the guesthouse and resort routes through the Maldives.

 Dolphin Cruises and Sunset Sandbar

-Every guesthouse offers dolphin cruises ($20–30/person) — the extraordinary spinner dolphins that travel in large pods around the South Malé Atoll are visible year-round.
-The sandbar trip (the extraordinary Maldivian experience of standing on a temporary sand island in the middle of the ocean — the shallow-water sandbar that appears above the tide at low water, surrounded by the infinite turquoise Maldivian sea) is the most photographed experience on local island trips.
+Every guesthouse offers dolphin cruises ($20–30/person); spinner dolphins travel in large pods around the South Malé Atoll year-round.
+The sandbar trip — standing on a temporary strip of sand that appears above the tide at low water, surrounded by open turquoise sea — is probably the most photographed moment of any local island trip.

 FAQ

 Can you drink alcohol on local islands?
-No — the Maldives is officially a dry country, and alcohol is available only on resort islands (with their special liquor licenses).
-Guesthouses on local islands cannot serve alcohol.
-Some guesthouses organize optional “sunset sandbar” trips to nearby uninhabited islands where drinks can be consumed, or trips to nearby resort islands for drinks — this is the standard workaround.
+No — the Maldives is officially a dry country, and alcohol is available only on resort islands with their special liquor licenses.
+Guesthouses on local islands cannot serve it.
+The standard workaround is an optional “sunset sandbar” trip to a nearby uninhabited island, or a trip to a nearby resort island, where drinks are available.

 Is the guesthouse snorkeling as good as resort island snorkeling?
-Often yes, and sometimes better — the house reefs of several Maldivian local islands (Maafushi Arena Beach, Rasdhoo, and Fulidhoo) are among the finest snorkeling reefs in the Maldives.
-The resort island advantage is immediate beach access to the reef (some resort overwater bungalows are directly over the reef) vs. a 2-5 minute walk to the beach for guesthouse travelers.
+Often, yes — and sometimes better.
+The house reefs at Maafushi’s Arena Beach, at Rasdhoo, and at Fulidhoo rank among the better snorkeling reefs in the Maldives.
+The resort island advantage is proximity: some overwater bungalows sit directly above the reef, versus a 2–5 minute walk to the beach for guesthouse travelers.

 When is the best time for the budget Maldives?
-November–April (the dry season — the northeast monsoon period): the finest visibility, the finest weather, the best snorkeling conditions, and the most marine life.
-The extraordinary shoulder period: late November and late April — the finest combination of weather and lower prices (peak prices: December 20–January 10 and February, when prices are 20–30% higher than average season).
+November–April, the dry-season northeast monsoon period, brings the clearest water, the calmest weather, and the most marine life.
+Late November and late April are the sweet spots — good conditions with lower prices, since December 20–January 10 and February see rates run 20–30% above the seasonal average.